Goodyear completes its fleet of new Zeppelins

 "They have a full-size recreation of the Hindenburg's passenger decks that makes the trip worthwhile by itself," Grossman says.
 "And when you are in Friedrichshafen you can take a flight on a real Zeppelin, so it's the perfect place for airship fans."

-Although the infamous crash of the Hindenburg occurred more than 80 years ago, before most people were alive, the image of lighter-than-air aircraft continues to be tainted by that disaster.
+Although the infamous crash of the Hindenburg occurred more than 80 years ago, before most people alive today were born, the image of lighter-than-air aircraft continues to be tainted by that disaster.

 Despite the fact that modern airships use non-flammable helium to achieve flight, the Hindenburg tragedy made any return to the widespread use of airships for travel unlikely, experts say.
 That's largely blamed on those famous black and white newsreel images of the airship crashing and burning in New Jersey on that tragic day in 1937.